-Adult workers can bring lead dust home on their clothing, skin, or shoes.
 Suggest to them to wash work clothes separately and don’t mix them with the rest of the family’s laundry.
+Adult workers can often bring lead dust home on their clothing, skin, or shoes.

-If a family plans to do any repair or remodeling, tell them to test for lead first if their home was built before 1978.
-Inform the family to:
+Inform them to test for lead first if their home was built before 1978, if a family plans to do any repair or remodeling.
+Also inform the family to:

-Never scrape or sand lead paint or burn lead paint.
+Never scrape, sand, or burn lead paint.

 Keep children and pregnant women away while the home is being remodeled.

 If there is Lead in a Home

-If lead paint is intact, the family should consider leaving it in place and make sure it stays intact.
-If lead paint is deteriorated, the family should ask their local or state health department for a list of certified lead paint abatement companies or how to proceed safely on their own.
-If a home was built before 1978, there could be lead contaminated soil.
-The family should avoid children playing near bare soil.
-The family might also plant ground covers or mulch, gravel, or plants to create a barrier in play areas.
+If lead paint is intact, the family should be instructed to consider leaving it in place and make sure it stays intact.
+If lead paint is deteriorated, the family should be encouraged to ask their local or state health department for a list of certified lead paint abatement companies or how to proceed safely on their own.
+If a home was built before 1978, there could also be lead contaminated soil and the family should be warned to avoid having their children playing near bare soil.
+The family might also consider placing ground covers or mulch, gravel, or plants to create a barrier in play areas.

-If there is Lead plumbing in a Home
+If there is Lead Plumbing in a Home

+If a family has lead water pipes, they should be warned to:

-Inform the family to only use cold water for cooking or drinking or making baby formula or consider adding a filter to the tap that will catch lead particals.
+Use cold water for cooking or drinking or making baby formula, or consider adding a water filter to the tap that will catch lead particals.

-Recommend that the family let the cold water faucet run when they haven’t used their water for a few hours (or overnight).
+Run the cold water faucet for a few minutes when they haven’t used their water for a few hours (or overnight).
 This clears out any water that was sitting in the pipes that could have collected lead or other metals.